 Living more authentically: If you have outgrown your relationship you might be more true to your current authentic self by deciding to go your own way and split.

-Thinking about a divorce usually gets you easily thinking about the advantages of separation.
+Thinking about divorce, usually, get you to easily think about the advantages of separation.
 It is important to also include the disadvantages to make an informed decision.

-Reduced/increased time with children: You will no longer have your children with you the whole time or you might have your children at all times, with little or no support of your partner.
-If you have shared custody, you will see them regularly but it will never be as before, when you woke up with them in the house every day.
+Reduced/increased time with children: You will no longer have your children with you the whole time or you might have your children at all times, with little or no support from your partner.
+If you have shared custody, you will see them regularly but it will never be as before when you woke up with them in the house every day.

 Being alone: Many of my clients find it challenging to spend so much time alone, which they are no longer used to.
 Some time alone might be desirable but not having the choice over how much is a different story.